simonsays881/data-protection/README.md

 * First you will see **"Pending DynamoDB table creation for storing shared variables"** printed on the runner window pane below
 * Wait for about 45 seconds
-* You should see **"shared_variables_crypto_builders DynamoDB table created"** printed on the runner window pane below
+* You should see **"shared_variables_crypto_builders DynamoDB table created"** printed

 This module will create a DynamoDB table called **shared_variables_crypto_builders** .
-The primary purpose of this table is to share variables across the different python module that we will run in this usecase.
+The primary purpose of this table is to share variables across the different python modules that we will run in this usecase.

 ### Step 2 :